tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/command-service.md

 ### SubscribeCurrentState

 This dsl allows subscribing to current states of assembly/hcd.
 Script writer can provide state names to subscribe.
 If not provided all current states are subscribed.
 This dsl takes callback, callback provides handle to subscribed state and script writer can write logic in callback which will be executed for all subscribed states.

 Kotlin
 :   @@snip [CommandServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/CommandServiceDslExample.kts) { #subscribe-current-state-component }

 ## Going online/offline mode

+This is kotlin wrapper for sending assembly/hcd in online and offline mode.
+When assembly/hcd receives this command respective handlers are called.
+The detailed documentation of online/offline handlers for assembly/hcd can be found @extref[here](csw:framework/handling-lifecycle.html#component-online-and-offline)

 ### goOnline